bzceval/daily-task-app/README.md

 [x] Create delete icon and connect to li</br>
 [x] The same steps are done in the annotation function.</br>
 [x] Assign the resulting li elements to the ul element as a child. </br>
+[x] If an event comes from any of the children of the ul, detect it and take action with addEventListener.
+(Capturing)</br>
+[ ] If the event came from a delete button, delete the parent of the delete button from the DOM.</br>